Henry-moire/Delani-studio/README.md

-Week 3 Independent Project A webpage for Delani studio
+Week 3 Independent Project A webpage for Delani studio.
+It is available at https://henry-moire.github.io/Delani-studio/

 Setup/Installation Requirements: Requires an internet browser and an internet connection to view the webpage.
 Known Bugs None